xpqz/ddocpush/README.md

 `usage: mkddoc.py sourcedir destdir`

-Read through the sourcedir, and traverse a structure like
+Read through the `sourcedir`, and expecting a structure like

 ```text
 sourcedir/